apache/nuttx/configs/README.txt

 configs/olimex-stm32-p107
   This port uses the Olimex STM32-P107 board (STM32F107VC) and a GNU arm-nuttx-elf toolchain* under Linux or Cygwin.
 See the https://www.olimex.com/dev/stm32-p107.html for further information.
 Contributed by Max Holtzberg.

-STATUS: Configurations for the basic OS test and NSH are available and verified.
+configs/olimex-stm32-p207
+  This port uses the Olimex STM32-P207 board (STM32F207ZE) and a GNU arm-nuttx-elf toolchain* under Linux or Cygwin.
+See the https://www.olimex.com/dev/stm32-p207.html for further information.
+Contributed by Martin Lederhilger.

 configs/olimex-strp711
   This port uses the Olimex STR-P711 board and a GNU arm-nuttx-elf toolchain* under